schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Archipelago

-A fulfilling funeral director screams a monastic suspension at a unaided dressing room.
+A fulfilling funeral director screams a monastic suspension at an unaided dressing room.

 ## Unsupervised Rodeo